 This is the easiest hike which I recommend to you and you can actually do variations of it: you can take a turn, you can walk even to Brione village, you can hike up more to the mountains, but this map below gives you a good indication what you can expect hiking right next to the river.

-Motta is a small village, but it has couple of hotels and a restaurant, so it’s a perfect place to have a lunch.
+Motta is a small village, but it has a couple of hotels and a restaurant, so it’s a perfect place to have lunch.
 If you are feeling good and want to continue and prolong your hike, you can head to Brione – it’s a bigger village, but if you go there, your hike is going to be double the time.

 From Motta the hike will get a bit steeper, you will get to 940 meters of elevation.
-Nothing too hard, but if you are in summer there, and summers are very hot in Valle Verzasca, take sufficient amount of water with you.
+Nothing too hard, but if you are in summer there, and summers are very hot in Valle Verzasca, take a sufficient amount of water with you.
 Especially if you had a big lunch in Motta 🙂

 So overall hike is around 3 hours and a little longer than 7 kilometers.
 Very easy breezy hike in Valle Verzasca 🙂